lamberta/devkit-doc/guide/game-walkthrough.md

 `Class` function, the new constructor which is assigned to the `exports` object.
 This is a predefined object within each module file, and what is returned when another file imports this one.
-A bare-bones, working, `Application.js` file would look like this:
+When our application it's instantiated, it's assigned to the global property `GC.app`, which can be accessed anywhere in your game code.
+Since you are only going to have one application in your game, you can just think of this as a singleton.
+Within the application's class definition function, you can refer to it using the `this` object.
+A bare-bones, working, `Application.js` file can look like this:

 ~~~
 exports = Class(GC.Application, function () {
   // class definition goes here ...
+  // this === GC.app //=> true
 });
 ~~~